MdGolam-Kibria/java-vs-dart-defference/README.md

 # java-vs-dart-defference

 Dart
-   *Dart doesn't allows two costrucor make together.
+   *Dart doesn't allows two constructor make together.
    * Dart doesn't support encapsulation.
    *Dart doesn't support arrays.this is possibe by collections like list,set,map etc.
    %%% if i don't have any default constructor then how to make this default class obect like  below fig 1.1